PrasanthPradeep/saturday-hack-night-langchain/README.md

 # TubeBuddy

-Ask questions about any YouTube video to this LLM powered assistant.
+Get stuck with long youtube videos.
+Now get a quick summary about any YouTube video by our LLM powered assistant - TubeBuddy.

 ## Team members
 1. [Nobin Sijo](https://www.linkedin.com/in/nobin-sijo-a22711291)